sundertatta/GenAI_PersonalizedRealEstateAgent/README.md

    b.
 Semantic Search Component which loads the CSV file data into a Chroma DB and performs semantic search based on the user preferences

    c.
-Augmented Response Generation Component which highlights the search results based on user prefernces
+Augmented Response Generation Component which highlights the search results based on user prefernces.
+ConversationBufferMemory library is used and the augmented results are shown followed by a chat conversation between AI and the human user.